Halfway House Orlando

 In order to better serve our occupants, we have compiled a list of the most frequently asked questions.
 If you have a question that is not answered here, please feel free to contact us.

-There are many benefits to living in halfway houses.
 One of the most important benefits is that it allows residents to live in a structured environment.
 This means that residents have set curfews, chores, and rules that they must follow.
 This structure helps residents stay on track with their recovery by providing them with routine and accountability.

 Please feel free to contact us for more in-depth information on the cost of residing in a halfway house.
 Our knowledgeable team will happily assist you and provide you with all the necessary details.

 At this time, Foundations to Freedom does not take anyone on the MAT program.
 An individual must be completely clean and sober of all substances upon admission.
 We also currently do not admit anyone who is a convicted sex offender or anyone with severe mental health and violent criminal background.

 In order to be accepted into a Foundation's house, a person must meet the following mandatory requirements:

 ▪ For the Empowerment house, you must be a woman with a child or children.

 ▪ Each individual must express a desire to turn away from their addictive lifestyle and a willingness to remain clean and sober.

 ▪ Each individual must complete all intake forms, including the application and liability waivers.

 ▪ Each individual must maintain complete abstinence from all mind- & mood-altering substances.
 This includes illegal drugs, alcohol, prescription drugs (certain medical exceptions can be made), or any other substance used to alter the mind or mood of an individual.